TownOfBrookline/general_bylaws/ARTICLE 08/ARTICLE 08.23.md

-In order to protect the health, safety and welfare of the inhabitants of the Town of Brookline, including but not limited to its younger population, by restricting the sale of and public exposure to tobacco products known to be related to various and serious health conditions such as cancer, this by-law shall limit and restrict the sale of and public exposure to Tobacco Products within the Town of Brookline.
+In order to protect the health, safety and welfare of the inhabitants of the Town of Brookline, including but not limited to its younger population, by restricting the sale of and public exposure to tobacco and e-cigarette products known to be related to various and serious health conditions such as cancer, this by-law shall limit and restrict the sale of and public exposure to tobacco and e-cigarette products within the Town of Brookline.
 ```